daveRendon/DevCamp/HOL/node/06-appinsights/README.md

     ![image](./media/image-011.png)

-These custom events (and the related concept of constom metrics) are a powerful way to integrate telemetry into our application and centralize monitoring across multiple application instances.
+These custom events (and the related concept of custom metrics) are a powerful way to integrate telemetry into our application and centralize monitoring across multiple application instances.

-### Exercise 4: Create a global web test

-### Exercise 5: Interact with your telemetry data

 ## Summary